Skip to content

 Kirkstone Pass

-The Lake District's highest pass runs between Windermere and Ullswater.
-It is is named after "Kirkstone", a large boulder at top.
+The Lake District’s highest pass runs between Windermere and Ullswater.
+It is is named after “Kirkstone”, a large boulder at the top.
 The road from Ambleside to the top is called The Struggle for good reason!
-The Kirkstone Pass inn at the top is England's third highest pub.
+Kirkstone Pass is steep and should be driven with care.
+If you are after a stress-free journey, hop on the Ullswater 508 bus, operated by Stagecoach.

 Martindale